jonathanking/sidechainnet/README.md

 |  | X | Sidechain torsion angles | *L x 6* |   `ang`, subset `[6:12]` |
 |  | X | Sidechain coordinates | *L x 10 x 3* |  `crd`, subset `[4:14]` |

+**L* reperesents the length of any given protein in the dataset.

-*[Currently unsupported](https://github.com/aqlaboratory/proteinnet/issues/5) in ProteinNet and, therefore, unsupported in SidechainNet.
+^[Currently unsupported](https://github.com/aqlaboratory/proteinnet/issues/5) in ProteinNet and, therefore, unsupported in SidechainNet.

 <sup>⸸</sup>SidechainNet explicitly includes oxygen atoms as part of the backbone coordinate data in contrast to ProteinNet, which only includes the primary `N, C_alpha, C` atoms.